-Learning Blade currently has a Memorandum of Understanding with Battelle Education and is collaborating with Battelle Education on programs that enlarge Learning Blade’s impact.
+Learning Blade currently has a Memorandum of Understanding with Battelle and is collaborating with Battelle on programs that enlarge Learning Blade’s impact.

-Learning Blade has been validated as a supplemental tool for increasing STEM career awareness and interest by BattelleEd.
+Learning Blade has been validated as a supplemental tool for increasing STEM career awareness and interest by Battelle.

 The Network and Lab work symbiotically to provide a community and distribution channel for resources that enhance learning impact within the STEM system.
 The Battelle STEM Innovation Network (BSIN) provides a community that allows teachers, schools, states and strategic partners to connect and share resources.
 The Battelle STEM Innovation Lab (BSIL) identifies and develops products which assist schools to enhance the reach and impact of educational offerings.